Harold Ramirez Player Props: Rays vs. Phillies

-Harold Ramirez -- .235 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Taijuan Walker on the mound, on July 5 at 6:40 PM ET.
+On Thursday, Harold Ramirez (.265 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 6:40 PM ET.

-He reached base in his only plate appearance in his previous game against the Phillies.
+In his most recent appearance, he reached base in his only plate appearance against the Phillies.

 Harold Ramirez Game Info & Props vs. the Phillies